MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 Here we have a simple program to check for the child elements within a parent element.

 In the HTML, there is a parent `div` element with the `id="parent"`.
-It has no any child elements but with some whitespaces and comments.
+It has no child elements but with some whitespaces and comments.

-Also there is a `button` with the `id="btn"`.
+Also, there is a `button` with the `id="btn"`

 ```html